 “It’s amazing to me how many times software gets introduced and firms don’t test with you,” Pastina said.
 “Whether we have test symbols in production or we run industry tests, it’s always the same firms that come in and test -- and those are the firms that generally don’t have issues.
 There’s a long list of firms that never show up.”

 Technology executives of trading firms and exchanges argued that while no system can stop every trading mishap, improved testing and oversight of computers can limit them.
-SEC Chairman Mary Schapiro is looking for ways to ensure errors such as Knight Capital Group Inc. (KCG)’s $440 million trading loss on Aug.
+SEC Chairman Mary Schapiro is looking for ways to ensure errors such as Knight Capital Group Inc. (KCG:US)’s $440 million trading loss on Aug.
 1 don’t create catastrophes for the broader market.

 “Perhaps the strongest message from the Knight Capital episode is that the party committing an error may very well end up bearing a massive financial loss,” Schapiro said.
 While that’s a “wake-up call” to the securities industry, “our concern is not whether a single firm might fail, but whether it causes collateral damage to investors and their confidence in the integrity and stability of our markets,” she said.